 - Work with lawn equipment.

-- Use household cleaners.
+- Use household cleaners or chemicals.

-- Work with heavy machinery or chemicals.
+- Work with heavy machinery.

 It’s also a good idea to keep specific supplies for treating eye injuries in your home first aid kit.
 Purchase these at your local pharmacy and you’ll be prepared to properly cope with most any future eye injuries.